mieky/mieky.github.io/_posts/2019-12-31-favorite-books-2019.md

 > John Perry did two things on his 75th birthday.
 First he visited his wife's grave.
 Then he joined the army.

 A great, light sci-fi war story.
 Made me laugh and care for the characters.
-I understood this was originally meant to be a single book, but turned out to be a total of six books.
+I understood this was originally meant to be a single book, but turned out into a six-book series.

 **Lori Gottlieb - Maybe You Should Talk To Someone**